free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 The two actions our consumer might make are
 - `Lock`: Send the specified `amount` in Lovelace to the script address
-- `Claim`: Claim some "locked" value by specifing the `output_id` of some output at the script address
+- `Claim`: Claim some "locked" value by specifing the `output_id` of the corresponding output at the script address

 #### Lookups & LookupResponses